 91 BFMP reviews were an assessment system based on a comprehensive set of best practices to improve school districts' management and use of resources.
 The best practices covered a broad range of school district educational and program services.
-See Section 11.515, F.S., repealed in 2001 (see Chapter 2001-86, L.O.F).
-These reviews were in depth projects which involved reviewing district operations at the individual program level.
-See Florida House of Representatives Committee on General Education, "Final Analysis: CS/CS/HB 0269," June 1, 2001, p.
-10 (Copy on file with Government Efficiency Task Force staff).
+See s.
+11.515, F.S., repealed in 2001 (see also Ch.
+2001-86, L.O.F).
+These reviews were in-depth projects that involved reviewing district operations at the individual program level.
+See The Florida House of Representatives, Bill Analysis, CS/CS/HB 0269, Committee on General Education, June 1, 2001, p.
+10 (copy on file with Government Efficiency Task Force staff).